 The allowable timeframe for a Chase Bank customer to dispute a transaction is, as previously stated, 60 days.
 Customers cannot dispute pending transactions; they have to wait for it to actually post to their account before they can initiate a dispute.
 Chase Bank provides their customers with an estimate of “30 to 60 days” to investigate and render a decision on a dispute.

 Once the process has begun, the most important time limits for merchants to remember are the ones imposed by the card networks.
 Here’s a quick rundown of some of the key time limits:

 - 18 days to respond to a Visa dispute (whether you’re fighting or accepting the chargeback)

 - 30 days to submit representment after acknowledging the chargeback

 - 10 days to request arbitration after the pre-arbitration process is finished

 Rather than trying to keep track of multiple different deadlines and timeframes, we recommend that merchants put a system in place that enables them to immediately respond to chargeback notifications in real time (or as close as you can get).

-Chase Bank Chargeback Process
+What is the Chase Bank Chargeback Process?